FrontEndFoxes/curriculum/workshop/ch3.md

 We're taking the breed of each dog in the array and inserting it inside the endpoint string (we used the same one previously for husky, but `breed` was hard-coded to a static value there).

 At this point, we have to perform multiple API calls using all the links we've just created - as many API calls as exist in our static data.
-Axios has a helper functions for this case called `axios.all` and `axios.spread`.
+Axios has helper functions for this case called `axios.all` and `axios.spread`.
 We will provide an array of our requests to the first one; it will return an array of responses and we should use `axios.spread` to spread this array into multiple arguments.
 To create an array of queries we will use a `.map` method on our `linksArray`, performing `axios.get` for each link.
 Add this snippet right under the linksArray snippet you added just before.

 ```js
 axios.all(linksArray.map(link => axios.get(link)))